genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/transformation-process-reference.md

 The following statistics are always computed and appended regardless of the `source_file_metadata` flag:

-1. Total number of cells
+1. Total Number of Cells or Nuclei
-2. Total number of features
+2. Total Number of Features
-3. Sparsity (%)
+3. Sparsity Percentage Value
-4. Number of non-zero values
+4. Number of Non-zero Values
-5. Source file accession
+5. Source File Accession
-6. Source file name
+6. Source File Name
-7. Configuration version
+7. Transformation Job ID

 ---